Quill is a nonprofit, educational technology organization dedicated to improving student writing.

 Independent Practice: Use Quill after a mini lesson to reinforce your instruction.

 Homework: Assign Quill as homework for students to complete on a smartphone or a computer.

 All of Quill's activities are free for educators and students to use with no hidden fees.
 There is no limit to the number of activities you can assign or the number of students you can invite.
 We also offer a premium service for in-depth reporting for educators, schools, and districts.
 You can learn more about Quill Premium here.

-As of June 2019, we have created over 500 activities with 5,000 practice questions, covering Common Core topics for grades K-12.
-Each activity is approximately 10-15 minutes in length.
+As of July 2021, we have created over 700 activities with 5,000 practice questions, covering Common Core topics for grades K-12 and Pre-AP/AP content.
+Each activity is approximately 10-20 minutes in length.

-Yes.
-However, we do not currently offer parent accounts.
-You will need to sign up for a teacher account, create a classroom, and then add your child to it as a student.
+Yes!
+If you are a homeschooling parent or just assigning extra practice to your child, you will need to sign up for a teacher account, create a classroom, and then add your child to it as a student.
+More info

 We have a getting started guide here.

 Quill is a supplemental tool, and each activity takes 10-15 minutes.
 We recommend that students complete 2-3 activities a week over eight weeks in order to see an improvement in their writing.